dhiltonp/pop/docs/source/book/app_merging.rst

 pluggable?

 There are a few more considerations to *Horizontal App Merging*.
 If it were so simple then it would have been solved years ago!
-The main issue we have it application startup and configuration.
+The main issue we have is application startup and configuration.
 Apps need to be configured!
 Plugin Oriented Programming solves this issue as well.
 If apps need configuration to be applied during startup then the interface for multiple apps to get